ArduPilot/ardupilot_wiki/dev/source/docs/building-the-code.rst

 **Windows users:**

+Windows users have 3 options for setting up the build environment.
+All of the below options will allow building of native (SITL) and Pixhawk-based boards.

-- :ref:`Building for Pixhawk on Windows with Make <building-px4-with-make>`
+- :ref:`Building for Pixhawk on Windows with Make and Eclipse <building-px4-with-make>`
+- :ref:`Setup the Build Environment on Windows10 using WSL <building-setup-windows10>`
+- :ref:`Setup the Build Environment on Windows using Cygwin <building-setup-windows-cygwin>`

 **Board specific instructions:**